itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 The structure is composed of a substrate, a conical waveguide with high refractive index, and a cladding.
 Add geometric structures using `Structure` and `add_geometry`function, and select the method of importing GDS to establish the model.
 It is necessary to set geometric and material parameters in the property.
 Select simulation materials by using `mesh_order` in areas where geometry overlaps.
-The higher the number, the higher the priority of the material.
+The higher the number of mesh_order, the higher the priority of the material.

 </div>